oudeismetis/oudeis/content/blog/2020/new-keyboard.md

 Muscle memory helped in most cases, but I often mistyped the less common keys.

-The keyboard also had an extra USB port and headphone jack, which was a nice idea...but they were both on the SIDE of the keyboard near the mouse, so my hand would frequently run into them unless I went even further out while mousing.
+The keyboard also had an extra USB port and headphone jack, which was a nice idea. . .but they were both on the SIDE of the keyboard near the mouse, so my hand would frequently run into them unless I went even further out while mousing.
 That became uncomfortable for certain games.

 ![Big bulky cable](/img/2020/keyboard/black_widow_cord.jpeg)